cpske/ISP/authentication/index.md

    - facial recognition
    - voice recognition
    - vein scan
    - only iris scan & vein scan are reasonably secure.
-Fingerprint, face, and voice are all hackable.
+   - Fingerprint, face, and voice are all hackable.
-   - recognition system uses "metrics" based on your fingerprint, face, voice, or iris and then matches them to later requests to authenticate.
+   - recognition system uses "metrics" based on your fingerprint, face, iris, etc.
    - the match is only **approximate** (heuristic)!
    - Researchers have used 3D printing to copy a fingerprint from a photograph and use it to unlock phones.
 (Don't wave on Facebook!)
    - developer.scb - some old info about biometrics by Siam Commerical Bank

 3. One-time Passwords
    - sent to your device by SMS, Line, etc.
+   - OTP by SMS is **insecure** and can be intercepted
+   - OTP generator app is more secure (2FAS, Google Authenticator, 1Password)
-   - OTP generator such as Google Auth (more secure than SMS)
+   - hardware OTP generator is the most secure (Yubikey)
-   - a **list** of OTP that you print and save, *aka* "recovery passwords"
+   - "*recovery passwords*" - a **list** of OTP that you print and save (off-line)

 4. Certificate-based authentication (public-private key pair)